SzelagJK/DecentralizationOntology/README.md

 > **Prototype disclaimer**
 >
-> The following implementation is a research prototype supplied as a supporting artifact for the paper titled **“Defining Decentralization: An Ontological Perspective.”** Rather than a production ready product.
+> The following implementation is a research prototype supplied as a supporting artifact for the paper titled **“Defining Decentralization: An Ontological Perspective.”** Rather than a production ready software.
 Results should be checked against the definitions and propositions in the paper.

 # Decentralization Ontology Sandbox